 - Financial Information.
 Payment card details, billing address, transaction history, and other information needed to process payments for our Services.
 We do not store complete payment card information on our servers; this information is processed by our secure third-party payment processor Stripe.

 - Employment and Career Information.
-Work history, job titles, employers, skills, qualifications, professional certifications, career goals and preferences, and information contained in resumes or CVs.
+Work history, job titles, employers, internships, skills, qualifications, professional certifications, career goals and preferences, recruiting targets, networking goals, resumes, CVs, cover letters, application materials, interview responses, writing samples, and other information you choose to provide in connection with career coaching, recruiting preparation, mock interviews, resume review, networking support, or other Services.

-- Demographic Information.
-Age, gender, nationality, location, language preferences, and other demographic data that helps us tailor our Services to your needs.
+- Optional Demographic Information.
+Age, gender, nationality, location, language preferences, and other demographic information, if you choose to provide it or where it is reasonably necessary for the Services.

 - Behavioral Information.
-Information about your use of our Services, including participation in interview simulations, assessment results, progress metrics, and feedback or survey responses.
+Information about your use of our Services, including Bootcamp participation, course progress, practice activity, mock interview activity, assessment results, AI-generated outputs, Credit redemptions, scheduling activity, progress metrics, Networking Assistant search queries and interactions with Networking Assistant Outputs, and feedback or survey responses.

 - Device/Network & Online Identifiers: IP address, device identifiers, browser type, operating system, approximate location derived from IP, unique IDs, and related online identifiers.

 - Communications.
-Content of emails, chat messages, and other communications between you and our staff or service providers.
+Content of emails, chat messages, support requests, feedback, survey responses, and other communications between you and us, our staff, coaches, mentors, consultants, advisors, service providers, or other representatives.

 We may collect this information through various methods:

-- Direct Collection: Information you provide when you register for our Services, complete forms, participate in assessments, communicate with us, or participate in our programs.
+- Direct Collection: Information you provide when you register for our Services, purchase or use a Bootcamp, purchase or redeem Credits, complete forms, upload materials, participate in mock interviews, coaching sessions, consultations, assessments, or other Services, submit search queries, filters, prompts, or outreach context to the Networking Assistant, communicate with us, or otherwise interact with the Platform.

-- Third-Party Sources: Information we may receive from various third parties with your consent.
+- Third-Party Sources: Information we may receive from various third parties in accordance with applicable law, including with your consent where required.

 We may use the personal information we collect for the following purposes: